btdo/ChatJetpackCompose/README.md

 from [Jetchat](https://github.com/android/compose-samples/tree/main/Jetchat).
 Just checkout the app and run.

-The app contains a repository to emulate calling backend but network calls are made.
+The app contains a repository to emulate calling backend but no real network calls are made.